 The purpose of reserves is provide access to material required by or needed in classes.

-You can read more about reserves and download a reserves form here.
+You can read more about reserves and fill out the reserves form here.

 Successful course development and teaching require careful consideration and planning.
 An important part of this process is selecting material.
 Material selection informs not only what students will learn but also how faculty can teach.
 During course development, it is important to consider the following factors when selecting material: